ogilliland/ogilliland/README.md

 # Hi there, I'm Oliver 👋

-- 🔭 I'm currently working on game dev and digital art / toys
+- 🔭 I'm currently working on game dev and interactive digital art
 - 🌱 I’m currently learning Blender and Godot
 - 👯 I’m looking to collaborate with other artists and indie devs
 - 🥅 2022 goals: start an online blog, participate in more game jams